 Yes, that Nixon, the conservative Republican most commonly remembered for prolonging America’s involvement in Vietnam and resigning in disgrace over the Watergate scandal.

-But Nixon also oversaw the most sweeping environmental regulations in the America’s history.
+But Nixon also oversaw the most sweeping environmental regulations in the nation’s history.

 Within months, Nixon approved the creation of the Environmental Protection Agency (EPA) and the National Oceanic and Atmospheric Administration (NOAA).
-Later that year, he signed an extension of the Clean Air Act, requiring the newly formed EPA to create and enforce air regulations, that among other things, led to the installation of catalytic converters on all cars sold in the U.S.
+Later that year, he signed an extension of the Clean Air Act, requiring the newly formed EPA to create and enforce air regulations, which among other things led to the installation of catalytic converters on all cars sold in the U.S.

 By the end of 1972, Nixon signed the Clean Water Act, Pesticide Control Act (which banned DDT) and Marine Mammal Protection Act.
 A year later, he also signed the Endangered Species Act and the Safe Water Drinking Act.

 Most of these bills were approved with bipartisan support in Congress, in some instances nearly unanimously.

 In a televised speech in 1972, Nixon said:

 “We are taking these actions not in some distant future, but now, because we know that it is now or never.”

 Environmental conditions in the United States began to slowly improve.
 Which is not to say there wasn’t strong political opposition and major lingering problems, But for a time — stretching through the Ford and Carter administrations — the pursuit of environmentalism maintained a strong bipartisan support.
 In the last year of his presidency, Carter even installed solar panels on the roof of the White House to promote renewable energy initiatives.